jericks/geometrycommands/source/commands/isccw.rst

 **Description**:

-Determine if the input geometry's coordinates are oriented counter clockwise or not
+Is the geometry's coordinates oriented counter clockwise of not.

 **Arguments**: